BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Reason to Opt for Shape Notes

 Most of us who have studied classical music are surely familiar with the type of music that is largely based on the popular Major Diatonic Scale.
 This Major Diatonic Scale has significantly been popularized in the work of Rogers and Hammerstein’s The Sound of Music.
-The Major Diatonic Scale makes use of the syllables “Do-Re-Mi” and so on, and at present, this scale is the basic foundation of learning music.
+The Major Diatonic Scale makes use of the syllables “do re mi scale” and so on, and at present, this scale is the basic foundation of learning music.

 On the contrary, Shape Notes—which make use of different note head shapes for every tone of the scale—is undoubtedly distinct.
 In the Major Diatonic Scale, each pitch is a step apart from the next pitch with the exception of the 7th and 8th and the 3rd and 4th pitches.
 Even if the key tone of the song alters, the actual relationships between the scale and tones do not change.